finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

 ---
 layout: post
-title: Alexa Raspberry Pi Temperature Sensor
+title: Alexa Raspberry Pi Temperature Sensor (Part 1)
-description: How to set up a Raspberry Pi Temperature Sensor
+description: How to set up a Raspberry Pi Temperature Sensor with Alexa connectivity
-summary: How to set up a Raspberry Pi Temperature Sensor
+summary: How to set up a Raspberry Pi Temperature Sensor with Alexa connectivity
 tags: [tech, python, raspberrypi]
 ---